datopian/tech.datopian.com/frontend/theming/README.md

 The default assets and templates are used, if a file isn't found in your theme.
 This allows you to change specific part of the templates or assets.
 :::

+## Theme naming convention

+Key points are:

+* first part of the name is `frontend-{project name}`
+* keep it short but meaningful
+* use lower case
+* use hyphens instead of underscores

+Examples:

+* frontend-company
+* frontend-city

 ## Variables available in each page